netlab-lcy/LO-TE/README.md

 python3 test.py --objective min_mlu --init-te-solution his --use-cuda    --model-load-dir minmlu_his_Cogentco_traffic_burst_USL --test-data-dir ./data/test/minmlu/Cogentco_traffic_burst   --T 1 --max-flow-num 10000000  --alpha 10
 ```

+The summary of performance metrics (e.g., maximum link utilization, throughput, average transmission weight) of the finetuned solution and the optimal solution will be listed at the end of output log of "test.py".

 ## Generating training and testing data by yourself

 We have also provided the major data generation codes for generating your own training and testing data.
+* `./data_generation/MCF_data` are used for generate training data and testing data for LO-TE.
+* `./data_generation/path_data` are used for generate candidate paths for LO-TE.
 Refer to `./data_generation` for more details.